mdaffin/disconnected.systems/site/blog/archlinux-repo-in-a-git-repo/README.md

 - linux
 - automation
 - archlinux
-title: 'Automating Arch Linux Part 1b: Hosting an Arch Linux Repo in a Hosted Git Repository'
 ---

+# Automating Arch Linux Part 1b: Hosting an Arch Linux Repo in a Hosted Git Repository

 In this three-part series, I will show you one way to simplify and manage multiple Arch Linux systems using a custom repo, a set of meta-packages and a